sumayyamanji/climate_policy_rag/reports/Introduction.md

 Our project has a cohesive structure, where each script leads neatly on from one another:

+`climate_tracker/climate_tracker/spiders/climate_action_tracker.py`
+Scraping the data from all the websites
+Chose to go with the unstructured data

 `climate_tracker/climate_tracker/scripts/init_db.py`
 Initializes the database with vector support by creating necessary extensions and tables, setting up the foundation for storing and querying vector embeddings.